getbraincloud/braincloud-docs/release/2021-10-12-release-4-9/index.md

 With this change, the two calls use the same algorithm to determine the referenced script.

 As you would expect, we have introduced a new compatibility flag that controls this improved behavior.
-The new **\[x\]** _**Use legacy script path handling**_ flag, if enabled, preserves the old functionality. _This flag is enabled by default for all existing apps, and disabled by default for newly created apps._
+The new **[x]** _**Use legacy script path handling**_ flag, if enabled, preserves the old functionality. _This flag is enabled by default for all existing apps, and disabled by default for newly created apps._

 Information